 If you are in Kusadasi, make sure that you visit this historical building, it’s beautiful and anyhow you will not be able to see much more in this city.

-I was in Kusadasi for 6 days and every day before dinner I went for a walk around the historical centre and the seafront.
+I was in Kusadasi for 6 days and, every day before dinner, I went for a walk around the historical centre and the seafront.
 A lot of people were doing the same.

-There are some monuments along the seafront, such as the “Peace at Home, Peace in the World” statue that you can see in a photo below.
-These were the Atatürk’s words from his speech in 1931, that were later integrated in Turkey’s foreign policy.
+There are some monuments along the seafront, such as the “Peace at Home, Peace in the World” statue, that you can see in the photo below.
+Those were Atatürk’s words, from his speech in 1931, that were later integrated in Turkey’s foreign policy.

 But, the best was that I continued my sunset watching tradition, that started in Izmir.
-Kusadasi is also west facing, so every evening before dinner I watched a sunset.
+Kusadasi is also west facing, so every evening before dinner, I watched a sunset.
 Those were very special moments at the end of the day and before the excitement of the night.

 WHICH BEACH TO GO TO IN KUSADASI?

 I was a bit apprehensive about beaches in Kusadasi.
 Basically, my main worry was which beach to go to and how to get there.
 I was not planning to rent a car, while I knew that beaches were far from the city centre, where I was staying.
 Also, as I was in Kusadasi for a week, I wanted to spend my time on a beach that I would like.

-1. LADIES BEACH
+THE LADIES BEACH

-The first day when I arrived to Kusadasi, it was already the mid afternoon when I reached my hotel, but I didn’t want to stay by the pool, I wanted to go for a swim in the sea.
+The day when I arrived to Kusadasi, it was already mid afternoon when I reached my hotel, but I didn’t want to stay by the pool, I wanted to go for a swim in the sea.
 The Ladies Beach is Kusadasi’s city beach, although it’s not really in the city centre and you have to use some transport to get there.
 It’s also possible to walk, but it’s a long walk and I wouldn’t suggest it, especially if it’s hot.

 It was around 4pm when I arrived to this beach.
-It’s impossible for me to convey the shock I had when I saw a beach so packed with people that it took half an hour for me to find space for my towel.
-At one point I wanted to give up and return to the hotel, but I felt so hot and I needed to go for a swim, to cool down.
-In the end, I somehow managed to find a bit of a space and as the time was passing by, people started to leave the beach.
+It’s impossible for me to convey a shock that I had when I saw the beach so packed with people, that it took me half an hour to find a bit of a space for my towel.
+At one point, I wanted to give up and return to the hotel, but I felt so hot and I needed to go for a swim, to cool down.
+In the end, I somehow managed to find some space and as the time passed by, a lot of people started to leave the beach.

 But, I suspect that the Ladies Beach is always very busy, so I wouldn’t recommend it to anyone.
-In fact, that was the only time I went there.
+In fact, that was the only time that I went there.

-2. LONG BEACH
+THE LONG BEACH

 A much better option is the Long Beach.
 But, this beach is far from Kusadasi and the only way to get there is either by dolmuş or by car.

-The sea is also shallow in this part of Kusadasi and water was warm.
+The sea is also shallow in this part of Kusadasi and the water was warm.
 I spent a lot of time swimming, especially during the hottest hours, it was so enjoyable.

-There are other beaches in Kusadasi, but I only went to two beaches that I mention in this post.
-It’s also very easy to get to the Long Beach, you need to take dolmuş no. 6.
-Look for the the D (for Dolmuş) stop in the city centre.
-Minibuses are frequent and they will take you right to the beginning of the Long Beach.
+There are other beaches in Kusadasi, but I only went to these two, that I mention in this post.
+It’s also very easy to get to the Long Beach.
+You need to take dolmuş no. 6.
+Look for a D (for Dolmuş) stop, in the city centre.
+Minibuses are frequent and they will drop you at the start of the Long Beach.
 The journey takes approximately 15-20 minutes, it’s fast and well organised.

 EVENINGS AND FOOD IN KUSADASI

 EVENINGS IN KUSADASI

-I suspect that big hotel complexes along the Ladies Beach and the Long Beach, although very comfortable, do not offer many possibilities for evening activities.
-In other words, there is not very much that you can do there, so if you want to have some fun, you have to come to the Kusadasi Old Town.
+I suspect that big hotel complexes along the Ladies Beach and the Long Beach, although very comfortable, do not offer many possibilities for the evening activities.
+In other words, there isn’t very much that you can do there, so if you want to have some fun, you have to come to the Kusadasi Old Town.

-2. FOOD IN KUSADASI
+FOOD IN KUSADASI

-The first evening, I ventured outside the historical area in search of a place where I could have my dinner.
+The first evening, I ventured outside of the historical area, in search of a place where I could have my dinner.
 The Old Town is full of restaurants, but they are all very touristy and pricey.

-I found the Lezzet Durağı Restaurant literally 5 minutes walk from the Old Town, in 50 Yil Street.
-It’s amazing that with just a bit of an effort, you can find an excellent place where you can eat well and very cheaply.
+I found the Lezzet Durağı Restaurant, literally five minutes walk from the Old Town, in 50 Yil Street.
+It’s amazing that, with just a bit of an effort, you can find an excellent place, where you can eat well and very cheaply.

-This is actually a butcher shop that is at the same time a restaurant.
-The way it works is you choose meat that you want and they grill it for you.
-It was really, by far, the best place and also very cheap.
+This is actually a butcher shop, that’s at the same time a restaurant.
+The way it works is, you choose the meat that you want and they grill it for you.
+It was, by far, the best place and it was also very cheap.

 I understand why so many people choose to go there.
 It’s nice, good weather is guaranteed and it’s very affordable.
-Also, food is excellent and all that, combined with the Turkish hospitality, made my stay very nice.
+Also, food is excellent and, all that combined with the Turkish hospitality, made my stay very nice.